the-codegen-project/cli/docs/inputs/asyncapi.md

 There is a lot of overlap with existing tooling, however the idea is to form the same level of quality that the OpenAPI Generator provides to OpenAPI community and HTTP, for AsyncAPI and **any** protocol (including HTTP).
 How are we gonna achieve it?
 Together, and a [roadmap](https://github.com/orgs/the-codegen-project/projects/1/views/2).

+Enabled extensions:
+To customize the code generation through the AsyncAPI document, use the `x-the-codegen-project` extension object with the following properties:

+Channel:
+channelName, string, customize the name of the functions generated for the channel.

 ## FAQ

 ### How does it relate to AsyncAPI Generator and templates?